 30 of the most exciting new feature films from around the world.

-Opening Night Selection · Yorgos Lanthimos in person at the 6pm and 9pm Alice Tully Hall screeningsThe Duchess of Marlborough (Rachel Weisz), and her servant (Emma Stone) engage in a sexually charged fight to the death for the body and soul of Queen Anne (Olivia Colman) at the height of the War of the Spanish Succession in Yorgos Lanthimos’s wildly intricate and very darkly funny new film.
+Opening Night Selection · Yorgos Lanthimos, Olivia Colman, Emma Stone, Nicholas Hoult, Joe Alwyn, Tony McNamara, Sandy Powell, Ed Guiney, Ceci Dempsey, Andrew Lowe, Fiona Crombie, Nadia Stacey, and Johnnie Burn in person at the 6pm and 9pm Alice Tully Hall screeningsThe Duchess of Marlborough (Rachel Weisz), and her servant (Emma Stone) engage in a sexually charged fight to the death for the body and soul of Queen Anne (Olivia Colman) at the height of the War of the Spanish Succession in Yorgos Lanthimos’s wildly intricate and very darkly funny new film.

-Centerpiece Selection · Alfonso Cuarón in person at the 6pm and 9:15pm Alice Tully Hall screeningsIn Mexico City in the early ’70s, a middle-class family’s center is quietly and unassumingly held by its beloved live-in nanny and housekeeper (Yalitza Aparicio).
+Centerpiece Selection · Alfonso Cuarón in person at the 6pm Alice Tully Hall screeningIn Mexico City in the early ’70s, a middle-class family’s center is quietly and unassumingly held by its beloved live-in nanny and housekeeper (Yalitza Aparicio).
 Alfonso Cuarón tells an epic, autobiographical story of everyday life while also gently sweeping us into a vast cinematic experience.

 Closing Night Selection · North American Premiere · Julian Schnabel and Willem Dafoe in person at the 6pm and 9pm Alice Tully Hall screeningsJulian Schnabel’s ravishingly tactile and luminous new film takes a fresh look at the last days of Vincent van Gogh (played by Willem Dafoe, in a shattering performance) and in the process revivifies our sense of the artist as a living, feeling human being.